flashbots/relayscan/docs/adrs/202405-bidcollect.md

 - Diagram showing the flow of data and the components involved
 - Consider methodology of storing "relay"
+- Double-check caching methodology (only one bid per unique key, consider also per source type?)
-- Double-check that bids are complete but without duplicates
+- Double-check that bids are complete and without duplicates

 ### Could have